Aktarul/Photopher/README.md

 # Photopher
-PhotoPher is a quick and simple way to build a portfolio for photographers.
-Anyone can hire a photographer from PhotoPher.
+Photopher is a quick and simple way to build a portfolio for photographers.
+People/clients can hire a photographer from PhotoPher.
+It was an academic group project and was also built for different platforms such as android, windows, iOS.

 ##  1. Introduction
 ##  2. Requirements